ceramicskate0/SharpLeftOvers/README.md

       Run all searchs/things (list seens below)

       -roastedtickets
-      Search file system for any files with .kirbi file extension. (default for tools)
+      Search file system for any files with .kirbi & .ccache file extensions. (default for tools)

       -bloodhound
       Search file systemt for file with name bloodhound and a zip file. (default for tool)